Don't take peace for granted, British PM Johnson tells NATO leaders

-WATFORD, England (Reuters) - British Prime Minister Boris Johnson said on Wednesday that NATO was rock solid in its commitment to protect its members but that peace could not be taken for granted and so the alliance should discuss emerging threats.
+WATFORD, England, Dec 4 (Reuters) - British Prime Minister Boris Johnson said on Wednesday that NATO was rock solid in its commitment to protect its members but that peace could not be taken for granted and so the alliance should discuss emerging threats.

 “We are rock solid in our commitment to NATO,” Johnson said at the opening of a NATO summit celebrating the alliance’s 70th birthday.